atimpone/aws-foundation-journey/1-dev-environments/3-2-getting-started-guide.md

 *...use scripted builds for their cloud resources where feasible to avoid cost of rework as their development AWS networks are likely to be replaced over time... provide pointers to Infrastructure as Code resources...*

 ## How to Access Your Team's Development AWS Account

-...
+For non-production environments, our company allows console access to create and update AWS resources.
+As workloads move towards production and our practices on AWS mature, we'll be implementing a "Console Read Only" policy in production environments.

+Any production workloads should be managed with infrastructure as code.

 ### Access Via AWS Management Console

-...
+When you log into your AWS SSO portal ([add your company's link here]()), you'll be shown a list of AWS accounts you have access to.
+Initially, each development team is provided 2 accounts based on environment requirements - Production and Non-production.

-### Access Via AWS CLI, AWS SDKs, and AWS APIs
+### (Recommended) Access Via AWS CLI, AWS SDKs, and AWS APIs

-*...point to AWS SSO and AWS SDK v2 docs...*
+AWS SSO supports CLI access.
+Refer to [the official AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) to install and configure the CLI.

+For a list of tools and SDKs that AWS supports, please review [Tools on AWS](https://aws.amazon.com/tools/).

 ## How to Monitor Costs